henrylawson/henrylawson.net/website/_posts/2016-02-12-revert-on-red-build.markdown

 were free there would typically be at least 1 other app bundled up with that pipeline run.

-The above while not an ideal setup is typical in most organisations as they don't have the budget to provision enough infrastructure to support running each commit in isolation through the entire pipeline.
+The above while not an ideal setup is typical in most organizations as they don't have the budget to provision enough infrastructure to support running each commit in isolation through the entire pipeline.
 If each commit can run through the entire pipeline in isolation, it might make some of the points